School place planning and new places

 - to support schools and clusters of schools that want to work towards a primary and secondary model

 - to actively promote that any new schools that will be built will be primary or secondary

 Information on the latest pupil numbers and capacities at Central Bedfordshire schools can be found in the Performance Hub.

-Download a summary of the current projects (PDF 32.3KB) within the New School Places Programme that have been completed or are underway.
+Download a summary of the current projects (link opens in new window) within the New School Places Programme that have been completed or are underway.

 If you require any additional information regarding this plan, please contact us at email@example.com.